Medical Image Segmentation Using Deep Learning: A Survey: Supervised learning

 \emph{Recurrent Neural Network (RNN):} RNN is initially designed to deal with sequence problems.
-The long Short-Term Memory (LSTM) network [31] is one of the most popular RNNs.
+The long Short-Term Memory (LSTM) network~\cite{hochreiter1997long}is one of the most popular RNNs.
 It can retain the gradient flow for a long time by introducing a self-loop.
 For medical image segmentation, RNN has been used to model the time dependence of image sequences.
-Alom et al. [32] proposed a medical image segmentation method that combines ResUNet with RNN.
+Alom et al.~\cite{alom2018recurrent}proposed a medical image segmentation method that combines ResUNet with RNN.
 The method achieves feature accumulation of recursive residual convolutional layers, which improves feature representation for image segmentation tasks.
 Fig. 5 shows the recurrent residual convolutional unit.
-Gao et al. [33] joined LSTM and CNN to model the temporal relationship between different brain MRI slices to improve segmentation accuracy.
-Bai et al. [34] combined FCN with RNN to mine the spatiotemporal information for aortic sequence segmentation.
+Gao et al.~\cite{gao2018fully}joined LSTM and CNN to model the temporal relationship between different brain MRI slices to improve segmentation accuracy.
+Bai et al.~\cite{bai2018recurrent}combined FCN with RNN to mine the spatiotemporal information for aortic sequence segmentation.
 Clearly, RNN can capture local and global spatial features of images by considering the context information relationship.
+However, in medical image segmentation, the capture of complete and valid temporal information requires good medical image quality (e.g. smaller slice thickness and pixel spacing).
+Therefore, the design of RNN is uncommon for improving the performance of medical image segmentation.

 \emph{Skip Connection:} Although the skip connection can fuse low-resolution and high-resolution information and thus improve feature representation, it suffers from the problem of the large semantic gap between low- and high-resolution features, leading to blurred feature maps.
-To improve skip connection, Ibtehaz et al. [43] proposed MultiResUNet including the Residual Path (ResPath), which makes the encoder features perform some additional convolution operations before fusing with the corresponding features in the decoder.
-Seo et al. [44] proposed mUNet and Chen et al. [60] proposed FED-Net.
+To improve skip connection, Ibtehaz et al.~\cite{ibtehaz2020multiresunet}proposed MultiResUNet including the Residual Path (ResPath), which makes the encoder features perform some additional convolution operations before fusing with the corresponding features in the decoder.
+Seo et al.~\cite{seo2019modified} proposed mUNet and Chen et al.~\cite{chen2019feature}proposed FED-Net.
 Both mU-Net and FED-Net add convolution operations to the skip connection to improve the performance of medical image segmentation.